Thursday, October 30, 2008

 As veterinarians, we are responsible for both owner and patient interests, and it is clear that purebred breeding methods compromise the welfare of both parties.
 However, there are also the interests of breeders and our own welfare as veterinarians.
 Breeders may be very attached to their breed of dog and will not enjoy receiving negative commentary.
 Current breed standards give breeders financial incentive to continue using inbreeding methods, and until breed standards are amended, it may be difficult to convince breeders otherwise.
 However, no matter how great the breeders’ financial reward for producing purebred dogs, our primary duty as veterinarians should be the improvement of our patients’ welfare and in meeting the needs of the owners, even if it compromises the breeders’ business.
 Similarly, veterinarians must not allow the financial contribution of purebred health issues to veterinary clinics to outweigh the welfare of their patients and clients.

-31).
+If veterinarians continue to treat the health problems of purebred dogs without taking the time and effort to educate the owners and breeders about the underlying genetic issues involved, changes in the breeding industry will never take place.
+Change will occur when there are financial incentives.
+For example, there are currently no market forces to dissuade the breeding of dogs that require cesarean births, because both breeders and veterinarians benefit financially from the situation (31).
 Change needs to begin at the level of the consumer, because when public awareness of purebred dog welfare increases, consumer dissatisfaction will demand improvements from the industry, and breeders will be economically motivated to comply.
 Veterinarians should make ongoing efforts to keep up-to-date with new genetic information available, and should make client and breeder education a routine part of his or her practice.
 This can be accomplished via communication in the examination room, especially when a client is discussing the purchase of a new dog.
 It can involve methods such as placing informative brochures in the clinic waiting area, incorporating articles and fact sheets in clinic newsletters, writing articles for the opinion section of the local newspaper, and providing educational seminars for local breeders.

 Conclusion

-31).
+The health of purebred dogs is such that the level of occurrence of genetically inherited defects is unacceptably high (31).
 Many changes within breed associations must be initiated to improve this welfare situation: this must be made a priority.
 Changes should include the following: 1) revision of Breed Standards so that equal emphasis is placed on function, utility, and type, 2) discouragement of selection for physical traits that are overtly detrimental to breed health, 3) obtaining of breed registries to introduce new genetics in all breeds, 4) institution of regulations on Founder population numbers of new breeds and upper COI limits allowable in registered dogs, and 5) the use of modern technology to monitor breeder compliance with new regulations.
 As stated by the late Dr. George Padgett, “if we want to make any impact in controlling genetic disease in dogs, we must agree that an ethical approach is based on fairness, openness, and honesty.
 While traditions are important to us and should remain important, they should be changed if they conflict with the exercise of our ethics as dog breeders” (32).

 As veterinarians, we have a moral obligation to participate in the control of genetic disease.
 The high frequency of genetic disease that has developed in purebred dogs over the last century has resulted in the desensitization of society and veterinarians to the resultant welfare issues to such an extent that the production of anatomically deformed dogs, such as pugs and daschunds, is neither shocking nor considered abnormal.
 To the contrary, it is taken for granted as part of a typical day as a veterinarian to see such dogs paraded in and out of the clinic for treatment of their problems.
 But there is no need for the sad state of our purebred dogs to be considered normal, and there is no reason that it cannot be changed.
 It simply requires initiative and effort on the part of veterinarians, breeders, and breed associations.
 Rather than endlessly treating inherited diseases, hoping that we give some level of comfort to our patients and make their lives a bit easier, we should work on preventing such poor states of health before they occur.
 It is our job, for who else will look out for the welfare of our loyal canine companions, other than veterinarians?